What is poor GPS data, what does it refer to?

 These inaccuracies often result in a 'jumping' GPS position.

 On the next screenshot you can see a Live Track through wooden areas.
 We can see the track perfectly accurate on the road, but getting less accurate in the forrest due to signal blocking.

 Here you can see where we take a short break during our Live Track; In less accurate surroundings the GPS signal can bounce back and forth within a certain radius.
-This is resulting in knots like below.
+This results in knots like below.

 Here is another example of tall buildings interfering with accuracy.
 We walked on the pedestrian area close to the building walls which can result in Live Tracks that are shown in the middle of the street.
-The track is getting more accurate once those areas are left.
+The tracking becomes more accurate once we leave those areas.

-The next example is showing a Live Track in which we drove the car.
+The next example shows a Live Track in which we drove the car.
 Putting the Tracker on the backseat of a car you might experience poor GPS data because there's no clear view at the sky.

-In addition there were tall buildings which made the track even more inaccurate.
-This example is showing that different influences can add up when using the tracker in many different environments.
+In addtion, there were tall buildings which made the track even more inaccurate.
+This example shows that different factors can add up when using the tracker in many different environments.

 How to fix poor GPS data?

 We at Tractive are doing everything to prevent such poor GPS data from happening and appearing on your location history.
 We have implemented algorithms that filter out many inaccurate datasets.
-Unfortunately we are bound by technical limitations by the GPS technology.
+Unfortunately, we are bound by technical limitations of the GPS technology.

-When the GPS Tracker records poor/inaccurate data during Live Tracking we can ignore or remove those from the location history and wait for a more accurate signal.
-This procedure is only working in Live Mode because of the more frequent location fixes.
+When the GPS Tracker records poor/inaccurate data during Live Tracking, we can ignore or remove those from the location history and wait for a more accurate signal.
+This procedure only works in Live Tracking Mode because of the more frequent location fixes.